How to Fix an External Hard Drive Not Showing Up on Windows 11 — Check Disk Management Before You Panic

 When the Drive Is Actually Dead

-If you’ve tried every fix above — multiple ports, multiple cables, multiple computers — and the drive still isn’t detected anywhere, the drive itself has likely failed.
-For mechanical drives, this usually means a motor failure, head crash, or controller board failure.
-For SSDs, it could be flash memory cell degradation or controller failure.
+If you’ve tried every port, every cable, on multiple computers, and the drive isn’t detected anywhere — it’s probably dead.
+For mechanical drives, this means motor failure, head crash, or controller failure.
+For SSDs, flash cell degradation or controller failure.

-If the data on the drive is irreplaceable, do not attempt further DIY recovery.
-Every failed power-on attempt with a mechanically damaged drive risks permanent data loss.
-Professional data recovery services like Secure Data Recovery, DriveSavers, or Ontrack have cleanroom facilities and specialized equipment to recover data from physically damaged drives.
-These services are expensive ($300-$1500+ depending on the damage), but they can often recover data from drives that seem completely dead.
+If the data is irreplaceable, do NOT attempt further DIY recovery.
+Every power-on attempt with a damaged drive risks permanent data loss.
+Professional services like DriveSavers or Ontrack have cleanroom facilities — expensive ($300-1500+) but often recover data from drives that seem completely dead.

 The takeaway: external drives are not permanent storage.
 They fail.
-All of them, eventually.
-Keep your important data in at least two places — an external drive AND cloud backup — so that when (not if) one fails, you still have a copy somewhere else.
+Keep important data in at least two places — the drive AND cloud backup — so when one fails, you still have a copy.

 Step-by-Step Guide